 Generally, dwarf varieties like Bush Gold, Bush Pearl and Bush Diamond are ideal for container planting.

 Kangaroo Paws are one of the best cut flowers on the market!
 Not only do the flowers grow on conveniently straight, slender stems all through the warmer months, the flowers also stay fresh and beautiful for weeks in a vase or arrangement.

 Now You’re Ready to Grow Kangaroo Paw Plants!

-Because it’s a native Australian plant, Kangaroo Paw care is easy even for less experienced gardeners, creating a beautiful backdrop of vibrant colour through spring and summer, and attracting birds, bees and butterflies to your garden.
+Because it’s a native Australian plant (see more Australian native flowers here), Kangaroo Paw care is easy even for less experienced gardeners, creating a beautiful backdrop of vibrant colour through spring and summer, and attracting birds, bees and butterflies to your garden.

 If you need any help with Kangaroo Paw plant care or how to prune a Kangaroo Paw, just refer back to this guide.